flakpaket/getarptable/README.md

 This is all based on my memory, so you should probably take these ramblings with a grain of salt and read the code yourself if you plan to use it.
 ### General
+- [ ] Fix the URL in the ouiQuery function.
+The third party API has changed the request URL, and I'm not sure about the return format.
 - [ ] Change the ouiQuery() function to download the Wireshark OUI MAC Database instead of using the current third party site.  (https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=manuf)
 - [ ] It needs refactored.
 At a minimum, the walk() and extract() functions should be in main().  bulkwalk() probably doesn't need to be it's own function.
 - [ ] After #1 is done, the global variables wouldn't be necessary.